bji/shinobi-immortals/README.md

 ## Testing

 If you like, you can run the tests which verify the functionality of the Shinobi Immortals program.
-To do so, you will need some more tools:

-a. solpda, available on github: [https://github.com/bji/solpda](https://github.com/bji/solpda).
+To do so, you will need solxact, available on github: [https://github.com/bji/solxact](https://github.com/bji/solxact).

-b. solxact, available on github: [https://github.com/bji/solxact](https://github.com/bji/solxact).

 You should verify the fidelity of these programs - the source is open and available.